MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

 \subsection{Synthetic data examples}

 Here, we briefly summarize the results of our validation studies.
-In Fig. \ref{fig:syn_error}, we show the performance of our pipeline on a single representative synthetic example ST\_1.
-In Supplementary Document \ref{si:pipeline_val}, we provide a comprehensive summary of all $400$ synthetic validation examples.
+In Fig \ref{fig:syn_error}, we show the performance of our pipeline on a single representative synthetic example ST\_1.
+In \nameref{si:pipeline_val}, we provide a comprehensive summary of all $416$ synthetic validation examples based on data of ``Type 1'' as well as a single synthetic example of ``Type 2'' data.
 In our validation studies, we compare ``MicroBundleCompute'' displacement and strain outputs against the known ground truth for synthetic data as originally generated (without noise) and for the same examples with added Perlin noise of different magnitude ratios and octaves.
-The code required to reproduce all synthetic data examples can be found on Github (\href{Github} {https://github.com/HibaKob/SyntheticMicroBundle}).
+As a brief note, other types of noise such as shot noise \cite{shot1960} would be appropriate alternatives to Perlin noise for the purpose of this investigation.
+In preliminary studies, we found that Perlin noise with a range of magnitudes and octaves was a sufficiently general choice to provide a robust challenge for our framework.
+The code required to reproduce all synthetic data examples of ``Type 1'' can be found on GitHub (\href{GitHub} {https://github.com/HibaKob/SyntheticMicroBundle}).